-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 2.1 Op 2.1.1 Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness.
-Council Plan and Local Outcome Improvement Plan (LOIP) The Council Plan and LOIP confirm to employees and to local communities, what the Council is trying to achieve with its partners for Renfrewshire.
-We communicate progress on this through the Annual Report on the Community Plan, through community planning conference events.
-Progress on delivering on the priorities in the Council Plan is and will continue to be reported to the Leadership Board on a regular basis.
-The Plan highlights the key priorities, targets and success measures that the Council has committed to deliver on.
-In December 2017, the Leadership Board approved the performance framework and agreed to six monthly reporting.
-An annual report on the Community Plan / Local Outcome Improvement Plan is published each year.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 2.1 Ope enness 2.1.1 Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness.
+Council Plan and Local Outcomes Improvement Plan (LOIP) The Council Plan and LOIP confirm to employees and to local communities, what the Council is aiming to achieve with its partners for Renfrewshire.
+Progress on delivering on the priorities in the Council Plan is reported to the Leadership Board on a six-monthly basis.
+The Plan was approved in September 2017 and highlights the key priorities, targets and success measures that the Council committed to deliver on.
+The plan will be refreshed during 2022.
+An annual report on the Community Plan/Local Outcomes Improvement Plan is published each year.
+Council values The Council undertook work in 2019 with employees and the community to establish a set of values for the Council.
+The values were launched in June 2020 and work is underway to embed these values in everything we do, including working with HR & OD to weave these into the full employee lifecycle/journey.
+Initial training on this is included on the council's iLearn platform.
 Minutes and agendas available online The Council ensures the minutes and agendas of all Board and Council meetings are available to the public, and by ensuring that key documents are also available through its publication scheme.
-Board and Council meetings are open to the public and meetings of the Council are webcast live and are also able to be viewed in archive.
-Due to the impact of the pandemic, the cycle of Policy Boards starting in August will be conducted
+Board and Council meetings are open to the

-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance online via Teams.
-Recordings of meetings have been made available online.
-Public Performance Reporting Public performance reporting is undertaken to ensure local citizens, businesses and partner organisations are able to track Council performance over time.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 3 public and meetings of the Council are webcast live and are also able to be viewed in archive.
+Depending on the level of public health restrictions in place at any given time, Board meetings have either been conducted fully online via Microsoft Teams or have operated a hybrid model, with some elected members attending in person and others attending virtually via Teams.
+Recordings of board meetings are available on the Council's website.
+Public Performance Reporting Public performance reporting is undertaken to ensure local citizens, businesses and partner organisations can track Council performance over time.
 The performance section on the Council's website provides a number of sources to assess how the Council is performing.
-It provides data on how well we responding to complaints, how we are achieving progress against the Council plan and best value action plan, how we compare with other authorities and the Scottish average, across the following pages: Our current performance, which includes the latest version of 'it's all about you' as a storymap.
-It provides a ranges of performance data, images and case studies; Renfrewshire data, with the open data platform and data needs assessments; and Benchmarking information such as the latest Local Government Benchmarking Framework report to Board.
+It provides information - a mix of data and case studies - on how well we are performing against a range of measures included in the Council Plan and Best Value action plan.
+Through our participation in the Local Government Benchmarking Framework, it can also offer comparisons to other councils.
+An annual PPR report, "It's All About You" is presented in a storymap format on the council's website.
 2.1.2 Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption is for openness.
-If that is not the case, a justification for the reasoning for keeping a decision confidential should be provided.
-Minutes and agendas Meetings of the Council and its Boards are open to members of the public and they are entitled to a copy of the agenda and reports prepared by officers which deal with items on the agenda unless items are to be discussed which contain exempt or confidential information.
-Minutes of meetings record decisions which have been taken.
+If that is not the case, a justification for the reasoning for keeping Minutes and agendas Meetings of the Council and its Boards are open to members of the public and they are entitled to a copy of the agenda and reports prepared by officers which deal with items on the agenda unless items are to be discussed which contain exempt or confidential information.